metayeti/mINI/README.md

 **This project is still being developed!**

 This is a tiny utility library for reading from and writing data to INI files with a straightforward API and a minimal footprint.
 It conforms to the (somewhat) standard INI format - sections and keys are case insensitive, and any leading or trailing whitespace is ignored.
 Comments are lines that begin with a semicolon.
-Trailing comments are allowed on lines with sections but not on key/value lines since a value may also contain semicolons.
+Trailing comments are only allowed on section lines.

-Files are read on demand, after which the data is kept in memory.
-Files are closed after any read or write operations.
+Files are read from or written to disk on demand and are not kept open.
+After reading, data is kept in memory.

 This library supports lazy writing, which only writes changes and updates and preserves custom spacings and comments.
 A lazy write invoked by a `Write` call will read the output file, find changes made and update the file accordingly.
 If performance is a strong issue and you only need to generate files, use `Generate` instead.